baier233/x64dbg/docs/developers/plugins/basics.md

 # The basics

-This page covers the basic principles of plugin development for x64dbg.
-See the [plugin page](http://plugins.x64dbg.com) for example plugins and templates.
+This page covers the basic principles of plugin development for MARENOL.
+See the [plugin page](http://plugins.MARENOL.com) for example plugins and templates.

 ## Exports